aqscithe/Latios-Framework-Add-Ons/AddOns/MecanimV2/README.md

 name, and if found, return the parameter index as an `out` argument.
 You can save this index inside an `IComponentData` or blob asset for use at runtime.

+### Discrete Parameter Smoothing

+Sometimes, game logic may dictate sudden changes in parameters that can result in large frame-to-frame differences in the resulting animation.
+While traditionally, the approach would be to smooth out parameters for smoother blending, Mecanim V2 offers an alternative.
+At any time, you can start an inertial blend from the previous frame via `StartInertialBlend()`.
+This smooths out sudden drastic changes to blend trees or layer weights.

 ## Layers

 Similar to parameters, you can retrieve layer indices at runtime through